spiral/docs/basics/quick-start.md

 Now you can get access to the `PostService` using `PrototypeTrait`, see the example down below.

 ## Console Command
-Let's create three commands to generate the data to our application.
+Let's create three commands to generate the data for our application.
 Use scaffolder extension to create command to seed our database:

 ```bash
 $ php app.php create:command seed/user seed:user